lammps/lammps/doc/src/fix_adapt.rst

 Default
 """""""

-The option defaults are scale = no, reset = no.
+The option defaults are scale = no, reset = no, mass = yes.